 So, should you pull out your credit card and order Accuflora?
 Well, we like that this formula contains probiotics to benefit the digestive system.
 It’s also good to see that this supplement is easy to obtain through several online stores.
 However, we have some doubts because it’s not backed by any clinical studies.
 Also, we’re concerned about the side effects that some customers have reported.

 If you’d like to get rid of those excess pounds, then we encourage you to go with a product that does not cause any harmful side effects, is backed by solid science and is supported by numerous user testimonials.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 Its formula is a proprietary blend of four powerful ingredients, which have been shown in published clinical research to help increase fat loss and ignite metabolism.
 We have not found any negative user reviews, and comments around the web indicate people are seeing solid results.